1985 Brixton riot: Riots

-As word of the shooting spread throughout the community, rumours persisted that Mrs. Groce had in fact been killed in the raid.
+As word of the shooting spread throughout the community, rumours persisted that Cherry Groce had been killed in the raid.
 The group that had gathered outside her house grew to over 60, and then moved to the local district police station, where they began chanting "murderers" and anti-police slogans, demanding disciplinary action against the officers involved.

 However, hostility between the largely black crowd and the largely white police force quickly escalated into a series of mild street battles.
 These then developed into elongated skirmishes in the areas of Brixton Road and Acre Lane, where the first two of a total of 55 cars over the following 48 hours were burnt out.
 In response the police deployed the first 50 officers in riot gear in the afternoon, who approached rioters whilst banging their truncheons on their riot shields.
 Through force which involved a number of reported unprovoked attacks on local passers-by and accredited members of the media, the police cordoned off the area around the police station on Brixton Road, and then cleared the surrounding shopping district.

 That evening, the police lost control of the area for approximately 48 hours.
 In the subsequent riot, severe injuries were sustained by both sides, with police injured as they were attacked by young black and white youths equipped with bricks and wooden stakes.
 After further skirmishes, the rioters built a defensive wall out of upturned cars across the Brixton Road, which were set alight at various times.
 From behind this wall, the rioters threw petrol bombs at the police, and looted local shops.
 As darkness fell on Coldharbour Lane, groups of men gathered and were stopping cars, opening doors and seizing the keys, expelling their occupants and then setting the cars on fire.
 One furniture shop, spanning the junction of Gresham Road, Barrington Road and Coldharbour Lane, was set on fire.
 The fire rapidly spread to the residential flats on the higher levels of the 4-storey building, and it was only by singular good fortune and heroic action of residents in rescuing one elderly gentleman that all escaped without loss of life or serious injury.
 Police later stated that they made 149 arrests that evening, mostly for violence, 20 for burglary and theft and two for petrol bombing.

 In the aftermath, photo-journalist David Hodge died a few days later as a result of an aneurysm, after being attacked by gang of looters he was trying to photograph.
 In total over 50 people were injured, 200 arrests were made, one building and dozens of cars were destroyed, and several shops had been looted.

-In a press conference on 30 September, Deputy Assistant Commissioner Richard Wells described the shooting of Mrs Groce as tragic, and whilst recognising the resultant "genuine feelings, particularly those of the relatives and friends of Mrs Groce", blamed the riots on "an unruly criminal element."
+In a press conference on 30 September, Deputy Assistant Commissioner Richard Wells described the shooting of Cherry Groce as tragic, and whilst recognising the resultant "genuine feelings, particularly those of the relatives and friends of Mrs Groce", blamed the riots on "an unruly criminal element."